Kubernetes

 Use the Quick Start Wizard

-2. Click +Add Account and select Kubernetes Cluster.
+2. Click +Add Agent and select Kubernetes.
 The Helm installation method is recommended.

 3. As prompted by the Wizard screen, enter:

-• Cluster Name: Specifies the name of your Kubernetes cluster.
+• Cluster Name: Specify the name of your Kubernetes cluster.

 5. Copy and run the Helm commands.
 This will install the Sysdig agent and give you: